-We here at Mekong Quilts & Mekong Creations are always eager to find ‘Sales Angels’ to help spread the word about the work we do & also spread quilts across beds around the world!
+We here at Mekong Quilts is always eager to find ‘Sales Angels’ to help spread the word about the work we do & also spread quilts across beds around the world!

 We thought the best way to explain how you can get involved is by hearing Ro’s story.
 Roz is our very own Australian Sales Angel, who sells Mekong Quilts in Australia, a few questions.